Family Tree Gift Experience: Research Day

 On the Research Day

-The day starts with a visit to a coffee shop to chat about the family tree and discuss the aims and objectives of research.
+The day starts with a chat over a tea/coffee/cake about the family tree and discuss the aims and objectives of research.
 The gift recipient and their genealogist will discuss the resources and timetable for the day based on the gift recipient's Research Plan; this ensures every second is used assisting the gift recipient learning which resources can help them with their research.

-Then it's over to the Society of Genealogists or the London Metropolitan Archives for an afternoon looking at what resources are available to help you/gift recipient with your family tree.
+The afternoon is then spent looking at what resources are available to help you/gift recipient with your family tree.

-- Due to the nature of how records are kept in the UK, it may not be possible to look at any original records if the gift recipient's particular research problem is unique.
+- Due to the nature of how records are kept in the UK, it may not be possible to look at any original records if the gift recipient's particular research problem is unique or their ancestors are from distant counties.
+It may be a case that county archives may hold the answers to the gift recipient's research..

 Details of the Day